-Artichokes have little sticker on the ends of the petals.
-When you steam an Artichoke, the little stickers are not an issue.
-However, if your looking for a prettier presentation, you can snip the little stickers off (see picture).
+Artichokes have little stickers on the ends of the petals.
+When you steam an artichoke, the little stickers are not an issue.
+However, if your looking for a prettier presentation, you can snip them off (see picture).

 Cut off the stem of the artichoke at the base evenly so the artichoke will stand upright by itself.
 Place a few inches of water in a pot big enough to hold the artichoke with the lid on.
-Put a teaspoon of salt in the water.
-Bring to a boil and reduce heat and steam the artichoke for 20 to 40 minutes depending on the size.
+Put about a teaspoon of salt in the water.
+Bring to a boil, then reduce heat and steam the artichoke for 20 to 40 minutes depending on the size.

-Doneness – When you can pull a pedal from an inner row of pedals with little resistance, it is done.
+Doneness – When you can pull a petal from an inner row with little resistance, it is done.
 Be careful not to steam your hand when checking for doneness.

 Eating - Place the artichoke in a plate and pull off a pedal.
-Hold the pedal and the base and dip the pointed end into your favorite EVOO from The Vintage Olive.
-We suggest the Butter*, Garlic*, Tuscan Herb*, Lemon* and Roasted Onion & Cilantro*.
+Hold the pedal and the base and dip the pointed end into your favorite OLIVE OIL*.
+We suggest the Butter*, Garlic*, Tuscan Herb*, Lemon*, Cilantro & Roasted Onion* and more!.

-You can also dip it in your favorite Balsamic Vinegar* or a mixture of both.
+You can also dip it in your favorite BALSAMIC VINEGAR* or a mixture of olive oil and balsamic together..

-Our favorite: Garlic olive oil* with a splash of Cayenne olive oil* and Lemon Balsamic*.
+Our favorite dip combination: Garlic olive oil* with a splash of Cayenne olive oil* and Sicilian Lemon Balsamic*.

 Place the pointed end in your mouth up to the base.
-Lightly bite the pedal and slide it out between your teeth scraping the delicious meat off.
+Lightly bite the petal and slide it out between your teeth scraping the delicious meat off.

-When all of the pedals are gone, remove the fuzzy part covering the heart.
-Spoon out the heart and sprinkle with dipping deliciousness.
+When all of the petals are gone, remove the fuzzy part covering the heart.
+Spoon out the heart and sprinkle with the dipping sauce.